vlayer-xyz/vlayer/book/src/web-proof/server-side.md

 >
 > This will download all necessary artifacts to your project.
 > The next steps are detailed in [Running Examples](../getting-started/first-steps.md#running-examples-locally).

+For proving HTTP requests that rely on httpOnly cookies, use the [client-side approach](/web-proof/quickstart-guide.html).